-Since 2004, the STEP Program has been providing one on one access to the community for individuals residing in DDRC group homes and approved service agency group homes.
+Since 2004, the STEP Program has been providing one on one access to the community for individuals residing in DDRC residential homes and approved service agency group homes.
 Through the STEP program individuals can discover new interests, talents, and abilities, or have fun participating in their favorite activities.
 Individuals may participate in a variety of events that enhance their lifestyle, reinforce skill development and increase knowledge of community options.
 STEP provides transportation to their activities which can include classes, tours, senior programs, exercise programs, Special Olympics and many other community based experiences.

 The special needs of individuals 50 years of age or older with developmental disabilities are spotlighted here.
 Participants learn about existing senior programs in their community and other ways to enjoy leisure time rather than working full-time.
 They may choose from swimming, exercise classes, bowling, tours of community facilities, concerts, plays, movies, attending sporting events, luncheons and other social functions.

 New Connections Young Adults Program

 This program assists young adults ages 18 to 25 as they transition from high school into adulthood.
 It is a space to promote new and existing friendships while also engaging in recreational activities of choice, such as sports, BBQs, game nights, dances, and more.